Hopeland Solar

 Supporting the energy transition

-Hopeland Solar project will be a large-scale grid connected solar farm and battery energy storage system (BESS) contributing to Australia’s energy mix, generating enough electricity to power around 100,000 average-sized homes.
+Hopeland Solar project is a proposed large-scale grid connected solar farm and battery energy storage system (BESS) contributing to Australia’s energy mix, generating enough electricity to power around 100,000 average-sized homes.

 Located between Dalby and Chinchilla near the existing transmission line, Western Downs Substation, and the Western Downs Green Power Hub, the project will be the next step in increasing reliable, affordable power for Queensland.